 everywhere.
 In fact, ants have been deemed the #1 nuisance pest

-With more than 700 species in the United States, it's not
+With more than 700 types of ant species in the United States,

-surprising that ants can quickly become a source of disgust,
+it's not surprising that ants can quickly become a source of

-don’t realize that this pest can also pose health and property
+most people don't realize that these pests can also pose health and